A peek at Open Lending Corporation (LPRO): Who has invested in It?

 Analyst recommendations provided by FactSet shows that the consensus forecast for Open Lending Corporation (LPRO) is a “Buy”.
 12 analysts offering their recommendations for the stock have an average rating of 1.70, where 1 rate it as a Hold and 0 think it is a “Overweight”.
 11 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

-Open Lending Corporation quarterly earnings per share for the current quarter are estimated at $0.12 with sales reaching $34.03M over the same period.The EPS is expected to grow by 383.10% this year.
+Open Lending Corporation quarterly earnings per share for the current quarter are estimated at $0.14 with sales reaching $41.1M over the same period.The EPS is expected to grow by 383.10% this year, but quarterly earnings will post 95.90% year-over-year.

 Open Lending Corporation (LPRO) Insider Activity